 Reliability of the system depends on a number of factors which include component failure rate, human errors, quality of commissioning, maintenance level, component arrangement within the system (serial or parallel).
-Using a crude estimation, the reliability of a new smoke management subsystem that has not been commissioned and made up of only 2 HVAC system fans (whose primary function is heating, ventilation and air conditioning) and 9 other components is estimated as 0.565 using a reliability cf G.99 for a HVAC fan and 0.94 for other components as suggested by Klote et al. [2].
+Using a crude estimation, the reliability of a new smoke management subsystem that has not been commissioned and made up of only 2 HVAC system fans (whose primary function is heating, ventilation and air conditioning) and 9 other components is estimated as 0.565 using a reliability of G.99 for a HVAC fan and 0.94 for other components as suggested by Klote et al. [2].
 This means that this system has a probability of failure of 0.23.
 A commissioned system will have a higher reliability depending on commissioning quality.
 The reliability of a non-commissioned system is dependant on the correct installation of components and their working condition.
-The reliability of a commissioning.
+The reliability of a commissioned system is dependant upon the life of the components and routine testing and repair after commissioning.
 In this investigation, quality of commissioning is considered.